 CCPA stands for the California Consumers Protection Act of 2018.
 This act gives California residents the right to learn how their personal information is being used.
 It also allows consumers to prevent businesses from selling or disclosing their information.
-This requires some websites to notify users about how their information will be used and give them a way to opt out.
+This requires some websites to notify users about how their information will be used and give them a way to opt-out.

 Who does CCPA apply to?

-CCPA applies to any website that:
+CCPA applies to any website meeting one or more of the following thresholds:

 - Has at least $25 million in annual gross revenues.